Last updated on February 10th, 2021

 - vegetable oil

-Cover the bottom of a dutch oven or heavy-bottomed skillet with a thin layer of vegetable oil and heat over high heat until the oil starts to sizzle.
+- Fill a Dutch oven or heavy-bottomed saucepan with about 2 inches vegetable oil and heat over medium-high heat until the oil reaches 350 degrees F.

 - Carefully place one dough round at a time in the hot oil and fry for 45 to 60 seconds per side or until puffy and golden.

 - Drain on a paper towel-lined plate and dust with confectioner's sugar, if desired, before serving.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 213Total Fat: 5gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 8mgSodium: 257mgCarbohydrates: 39gFiber: 1gSugar: 15gProtein: 3g